What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Virgo Sun & Rising:

-Virgo, this year is about reimagining the possibilities for yourself, and being brave enough to create those possibilities for yourself rather than staying in your comfort zone.
-Jupiter’s continued transit through Taurus up until 25th May can help you take the slow yet steady route to mapping out your goals, particularly if they have to do with going back to school or exploring entrepreneurship.

-Then, once Jupiter enters Gemini on 25th May, your sector of career and reputation will be activated for the next 13 months, and you may find yourself considering a career change, or alternatively you may decide you want to let yourself create simply for the sake of creating, rather than always seeking to monetise your gifts.
+Then, once Jupiter enters Gemini on the May 25, your sector of career and reputation will be activated for the next 13 months, and you may find yourself considering a career change, or alternatively, you may decide you want to let yourself create simply for the sake of creating, rather than always seeking to monetise your gifts.
 Allow yourself to view life with a beginner’s eye this year, Virgo.

-We’ll be experiencing three Mercury retrograde cycles: from 1st to 25th April your planetary ruler will be retrograde in Aries.
-Then from 6th to 28th August it’ll be retrograde in your sign and in Leo, and the final Mercury retrograde will occur in Sagittarius from 25th November to 15th December.
-Use these retrogrades as periods of reflection and renewal rather than a period of initiating brand new ventures.

 AdvertisementADVERTISEMENT